zhangwenniu/trans-3dgrt/README.md

 ## 💻 2.
 Train 3DGRT or 3DGUT scenes

 We provide different configurations for training using 3DGRT and 3DGUT models on common benchmark datasets.
-For example you can download [NeRF Synetic dataset](https://www.kaggle.com/datasets/nguyenhung1903/nerf-synthetic-dataset), [MipNeRF360 dataset](https://jonbarron.info/mipnerf360/) or [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/),
+For example you can download [NeRF Synthetic dataset](https://www.kaggle.com/datasets/nguyenhung1903/nerf-synthetic-dataset), [MipNeRF360 dataset](https://jonbarron.info/mipnerf360/) or [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/),
 and then run one of the following commands: